Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Meyer almost periodic functions and measures

-\begin{remark} (a) Note that any g-a-p function must be bounded as Bohr almost periodic functions are bounded and the g-a-p function is bounded by Bohr almost periodic functions from above and below.

-(b) The article of Meyer deals with functions on $\RR^n$ and, accordingly, gives the definition for $\RR^n$. \end{remark}
+\begin{remark}\phantom{X} \begin{itemize} \item[(a)] Note that any g-a-p function must be bounded, since Bohr almost periodic functions are bounded and the g-a-p function is bounded by Bohr almost periodic functions from above and below. \item[(b)] The article of Meyer deals with $G= \RR^n$ and, accordingly, gives the definition for $\RR^n$. \item[(c)] Since each $\varphi \in \Cc(G)$ is a linear combination of non-negative functions in $\Cc(G)$ and convolution with non-negative functions preserves inequalities, every g-a-p measure is weakly g-a-p.
+The converse is not true \cite[Lem.~2.45]{Mey2}. \item[(d)] g-a-p functions have also been studied by Hartman \cite{Har1,Har2} under the name "R-almost periodic functions". \exend \end{itemize} \end{remark}